top of page

 Dining Room/Kitchen

 The family dining room/kitchen will only be used for occasional activities and meal preparation at this time.
 Meals will be set up in the learning area kitchen for family style dining meals depending on ages of children.
 Three meals a day will be available - breakfast, lunch, and pm snack.
-A 5-week cycle menu will be used with plenty of variety of nutritious foods.
+A 10-week cycle menu will be used with plenty of variety of nutritious foods.
 I will accommodate all food/milk substitutions due to allergies or parent preference; however, these must meet state and food program rules, and I must have ample time to shop for substitutes so they must be discussed in advance.
 The only outside food allowed will be approved food donations for parties and activities.

-The dining room/kitchen will also be used for cooking activities, large group art or messy activities, and for school age children to do homework.
+The dining room/kitchen may also be used for cooking activities, large group art or messy activities, and for school age children to do homework.
 There is a dining table and a bar height table for them to choose from.

 what children learn from family style dining